sagemath/trac_to_gh/Issue 3752.md

 # Issue 3752: gap.eval -- oddity in parsing multiline input and comments

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3752

 Original creator: was